microsoft/turnstile/README.md

     style I fill:darkred,color:white
 ```

-## How Turnstile assigns seats to your users
+### How Turnstile assigns seats to your users

-If a user's tenant has more than one subscription, the user is presented with a list of subscriptions to choose from.
-The diagram below illustrates the workflow that Turnstile uses when a seat is requested in a subscription.
+If the user's tenant has more than one subscription, the user is first prompted to choose which subscription they're trying to access.
+Once the user has selected a subscription, Turnstile runs the workflow below to try and get that user a seat.

+> If the tenant only has one subscription (likely the most common use case), this workflow is run immediately on that subscription for the user.
+Usually, the user trying to get a seat from Turnstile will see no Turnstile user interface at all; Turnstile simply tries to get the user a seat then redirects them based on the result of this workflow.

 ```mermaid
   graph TD